deadlydog/PowerShell.Experiment.ClassPerformanceComparison/ReadMe.md

 - Inline C# classes
 - Compiled C# classes (import an assembly)

+You can read more about this experiment and the results [in this blog post](https://blog.danskingdom.com/PowerShell-class-definition-pros-cons-and-performance-comparison/).

 ## The test

 The same classes and enums are defined in each of the three ways, and are imported multiple times into a PowerShell session.